Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Radial solutions of the adhesion model with boundary conditions

-{\bf{Remarks on large time behaviour:}}\\
+\subsection{Remarks on large time behaviour}

-It is easy to get the large time behaviour of the velocity from the formulas.
-First we consider the problem in the domain $\{(x,t) : |x|<R, t>0\}$.
-Then $u$ given by \eqref{e4.5}-\eqref{e4.7} has the following asymptotic form :
+The large time behaviour of the velocity follows easily from the explicit formulae.
+In Case $1$, where we considered the problem in the domain $\{(x,t) : |x|<R, t>0\}$, $u$ given by \eqref{e5.4}-\eqref{e5.6} has the following asymptotic form :

 where for $n=2$,

 $\mu_1$ being the first positive solution of the equation $\mu J_1 (\mu)-kR J_0(\mu)=0$.
 For $n=3$,